Pregnant? Call 1-800-972-9225 or

 Pregnant women considering placing their baby for adoption can be from anywhere in the United States.

-What is a homestudy and what is involved in getting one?
+What is an adoption home study and what is required to pass one?

-The homestudy gives Adoption Connection the opportunity to become familiar with clients' readiness to adopt and helps families think through adoption-related issues and the responsibilities of parenting.
+The home study process: gives Adoption Connection the opportunity to become familiar with clients' readiness to adopt, gives your caseworker a chance to provide support and education to you about the journey ahead, and helps families think through adoption-related issues and the responsibilities of parenting.

-During a homestudy the family will provide to us:
+During a home study the family will provide:

 - • Autobiographical statements

 - • Medical Reports for all family members

 The home study will also consist of prearranged meetings, one at your home.

 Completing the home study process with Adoption Connection typically takes two to three months to complete.